The Acquisition and Leveraged Finance Review: Netherlands

 ii Money laundering and sanctions

 On 1 August 2008, the Money Laundering and Terrorist Financing (Prevention) Act (Wwft) entered into force implementing the European directive on prevention of the use of the financial system for the purpose of money laundering and terrorist financing (the Third Anti-Money Laundering Directive).
-On 21 May 2020, the Fifth Anti-Money Laundering Directive was transposed into Dutch law by way of an amendment of the Wwft.
-Furthermore, the Sixth Anti-Money Laundering Directive, which was published on 12 November 2018, must be transposed into Dutch law no later than 3 December 2020.
+On 1 December 2020, the Sixth Anti-Money Laundering Directive was transposed into Dutch law by way of an amendment of the Wwft.

 The Wwft applies to banks and other financial undertakings as well as to certain persons or legal entities, such as life insurance companies, investment firms, trust companies, external accountants and tax advisers, lawyers and notaries, casinos and companies that distribute credit cards.